aws-samples/amazon-transcribe-live-meeting-assistant/lma-ai-stack/README_UBAC.md

 ![Enter Email Addresses of Recipients](./images/meeting-sharing-success.png)

-If you need to share the meeting with additional recipients, you can do so immediately after the initial sharing or at a later time.
-LMA will preserve the original list of recipients and incrementally adds permissions for the new set of recipients during subsequent sharing of the same meeting.
+If you need to share the meeting with additional recipients or make additional changes to existing users list, you can do so immediately after the initial sharing or at a later time.

 ### Features (Sharing)
 - Users can now share both previous and *live meeting* with other recipients.
 When sharing a live meeting, there is a possibility that some lines of the transcript might be missing (not the whole thing).
 See [Limitations](#limitations) section for more details.
 - Meeting controls allow only the owner to share the meeting with recipients.
 That is, User 2 will not be able to share a meeting owned by User 1, even though they have access to view the meeting in the UI.
 Recipients of a shared meeting only have read-only access to the meeting.
 - Meetings can be shared with new users (i.e., users who haven't signed up for an LMA application).
 Restrictions apply.
 See [Limitations](#limitations) section for more information.
+- Sharing settings can be used to make modifications at any time to add or remove recipients.

 ### Limitations (Sharing)
 - When users share a live meeting with other recipients, there is a small possibility that some of the transcript segments may not be shared due to a race condition.
 This does not impact the recipient's ability to view other meeting details.
 This limitation will be addressed in a future release.